confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/show-queries.md

 `SHOW QUERIES EXTENDED` lists queries running in the cluster in more detail.

-Query State
+Query Status
 -----------

 * `RUNNING`: the query was either just started, or has been running without errors.
 * `ERROR`: the query has entered an error state.

-* `UNRESPONSIVE`: the host running the query returned an error when requesting the query state.
+* `UNRESPONSIVE`: the host running the query returned an error when requesting the query status.

 Example
 -------